Right-click for episode transcript

 FIONA: Polar bear.

-SARAH BOWMAN: Have you ever seen-- When we're working on a specific sound, first, we'll work on producing that sound in isolation and then the word level in phrases and then in conversation.
+SARAH BOWMAN: Have you ever seen a polar bear before?
+Well, when we're working on a specific sound, first, we'll work on producing that sound in isolation.
+And then the word level in phrases.
+And then in conversation.

 SARAH BOWMAN: Your nose?